cyrilondon/rover-project/rover-web/README.md

 	// Base URI the Grizzly HTTP server will listen on public static final String BASE_URI = "http://localhost:8080/game/";

     /**
      * Starts Grizzly HTTP server exposing JAX-RS resources defined in this application.
      * @return Grizzly HTTP server.
      */
     public static HttpServer startServer() {
-		// create a resource config that scans for JAX-RS resources and providers
+      // create a resource config that scans for JAX-RS resources  in com.game.resource package
-		// in com.game package
-		final ResourceConfig rc = new ResourceConfig().packages("com.game.resource");
+      // as well as for providers for exception mapping in com.game.provider final ResourceConfig rc = new ResourceConfig().packages("com.game.resource", "com.game.provider");

       // create and start a new instance of grizzly http server
       // exposing the Jersey application at BASE_URI return GrizzlyHttpServerFactory.createHttpServer(URI.create(BASE_URI), rc);
     }
 ```

 ## JAX-RS Resources